AndreasKing-Goks/AndreasKing-Goks/README.md

 - I mainly code using Python and Matlab
 - Discuss me things about Ship and Naval things, 3D Designs, CFD, Computer Vision and Robotics
 - How to reach me: [LinkedIn](https://www.linkedin.com/in/andreassitorus/)
-- I'm a Naval Architecture and Shipbuilding Engineering graduate!
+- I was a Naval Architecture and Shipbuilding Engineering graduate!

 Nice to know you!